jgm/yst/README.markdown

 though it may):

     data:
-        events:  events.yaml order by date desc group by title then location
+        events:  from events.yaml order by date desc group by title then location
-        people:  people.csv order by birthday then lastname where birthstate = 'CA' limit 5
+        people:  from people.csv order by birthday then lastname where birthstate = 'CA' limit 5

 First we have the name of the stringtemplate attribute to be populated